-So, what are the best earphones in 2018?
+So, what are the best earphones?
 Well, that is a loaded question and one that pops up regularly.
 The common answer you will usually get is “There is no best earphone”.

 Let’s take a look at some of these factors.